eddycharly/k8s-training/microk8s/readme.md

 `microk8s` lets you run a single node cluster locally.

-it is the closest solution to a real world cluster.
+it is the closest solution to a real world cluster (htough, a single node cluster assuming both master and worker roles).

 ## Topics